Trevor Brenton Driving Instructor Folkestone – Passing your driving test.

 - You will need to pass the eyesight test.
 Read a number plate from 20 metres.

-- You will start with 2 vehicle safety questions.
+- You will start with 1 vehicle safety question.

 - You will be expected to drive on various roads, in various traffic conditions.